Our 12 Step Hiring Process

-1. Complete the initial online application qualification questionnaire.
+Complete the initial (City of Memphis) online qualification profile application.

-– click the “Apply Today” icon on our Home page or above
+- click the “Apply Today” icon on our Home page or “Apply Now” above

-– create or log into account (using a valid email address of which you check periodically)
+- log into existing or create new account (using a valid email address of which you check periodically)

 - click “Career Opportunities” at the lower left hand corner of the screen